jmjf/go-jst/notes/999-Backlog.md

 ### Core features that go to other use cases in the future

-* Change repos to use `newJobStatus` in `dbToDomain()`.
-* Add Logging
-  * Build middleware to log requests, responses, and response times (shared library module).
-  * Decide how to assign ids to requests.
-  * Investigate structured logging options and how to carry logging info for errors.
-Build custom errors and use them.
-    * BadDataError
-    * DatabaseError
-    * DuplicateRowError (is a DatabaseError)
 * Consider writing a `gormRepo` that uses `gorm`.
   * It's an ORM that seems to have key features I'd want, but needs more investigation.
 * Think about how to maintain and apply DDL